Flores Island, The Azores

 A Family Dedicated to the Rural Affairs of Fajãzinha

-We're looking for a place to park when we see a basket full of corn cobs move below.
-Hold it with a single hand.
-We strike up a conversation with the boy who carries it.
+We look for where to park when we see a basket loaded with ears of corn moving below.
+Hold it with one hand.

 Even knowing that, in his view, the scene was just one of many agricultural endeavors, we praise him for its rural elegance.